Ponyo: Development

 Hayao Miyazaki, the film's director and writer, was prompted to create Ponyo after producer Toshio Suzuki suggested he make a film aimed at children, noting the success of Howl's Moving Castle (2004).
 The film would be created from a mixture of real-world and fictional influences, combined with a desire to implement new art and animation approaches developed by other Studio Ghibli staff in a feature-length film.
 In 2004 and 2005, Miyazaki spent time in Tomonoura, a seaside town in Setonaikai National Park, where he familiarised himself with its community and environment.
 His experience in Tomonoura established the kind of setting he wanted for his next film.
 During his time there, he read the complete works of Natsume Sōseki.
 He took particular interest in The Gate, a book involving a character named Sōsuke who lived at the bottom of a cliff.
 This provided him more concrete ideas for characters and settings.
 Initially, Miyazaki solely considered the concept of a film that would depict a stormy sea with "waves higher than the house on a hillside".
 He later created the character Ponyo, a name he thought of as an onomatopoeia of what "soft, squishy softness" feels like when touched.
-Miyazaki recalled that as a nine-year-old he borrowed a copy of Hans Christian Andersen's "The Little Mermaid" from his neighbour, and that while he was reading it he had difficulty accepting its premise that its protagonist did not have a soul.
+Miyazaki recalled that as a nine-year-old he borrowed a copy of Hans Christian Andersen's "The Little Mermaid" from his neighbour, and that while he was reading it, he had difficulty accepting its premise that its protagonist did not have a soul.

-When preparing pre-production materials, Miyazaki hit a creative block before visiting the Tate Britain art museum, where he found himself startled by an 1852 painting named Ophelia and its attention to detail.
+When preparing pre-production materials, Miyazaki hit a creative block before visiting the Tate Britain art museum, where he found himself startled by an 1852 painting named Ophelia done by English painter John Everett Millais and its attention to detail.
 He remarked, "I thought, my work is shoddy compared to those artists.
 I was just astonished.
 At that point, it became clear to me.
 Our animation style could not go on as before."
 At the time Katsuya Kondō, Miyazaki's colleague, had been the animation director of House Hunting (2006), a 12-minute short film made for screening at the Ghibli Museum.
 The short used solid and simple lines, and largely used hand-drawn animation.
 During the production of the short, Kondō had discussed the possibility of producing a feature-length film like this.
 Kondō accepted an offer to work on the next Studio Ghibli feature film soon after completing the short, identifying an opportunity to progress the ideas behind House Hunting with more consideration to story.